Choreography and Performance by Alanna Morris

 Full-length videos are included below project descriptions.

-Please come back in April, my birth month, for the new vibe!
+Please come back in August for the new vibe!

 Pẹ́lẹ̀ Pẹ́lẹ̀!